richard-to/richard-to.github.io/programming/_posts/2020-08-29-fastai-curry-detector.md

 I decided on a "Curry" detector for a couple reasons.
 First is that it seemed relatively easy and likely to succeed.
 The book emphasizes that its important to experiment and to not get too worried about doing something amazing.
 It's better to start and apply the concepts and work with the code.
 The second reason is that I couldn't think of that many interesting ideas for image classification, though I will post some of the other ideas I had considered.

-On the topic of experiments, I really appreciate how the course developers have put int a lot of work into making it easy to get started with running the code, which is important for lowering the barrier to getting started.
+On the topic of experiments, I really appreciate how the course developers have put in a lot of work into making it easy to get started with running the code, which is important for lowering the barrier to getting started.
 I basically created a free account on Gradient Paperspace, selected the Fast.AI sample notebook and was able to run the examples from the Jupyter notebooks.

 ## Code walkthrough

 First we want to import the python libraries that we plan to use.
-The sample notebook contain a utils.py file with some utility functions.
+The sample notebook contains a utils.py file with some utility functions.

 ```python
 from utils import *